MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 # Architecture and Model Deployment

 This technical documentation provides an overview of the architecture and model deployment process for our ML application.
 The application leverages MLFlow for model training, management, and versioning, while the frontend is built using `Gradio`.
-The backend application is developed with FastAPI and hosted on Heroku, allowing for easy deployment of new models to the cloud.
+The backend application is developed with `FastAPI` and hosted on `Heroku`, allowing for easy deployment of new models to the cloud.

 ## Architecture Overview